rubicks/rubicks-blog/posts/2015-01-21-windoze-builds.md

-In the free software world, the well-trodden path is to develop initially on Linux (almost always Ubuntu, these days) until the product stabilizes before trying to cross-compile with [mingw](mingw.org).
+In the free software world, the well-trodden path is to develop initially on Linux (almost always Ubuntu, these days) until the product stabilizes before trying to cross-compile with [mingw][mingw].
 If this is your first such foray into supporting multiple target platforms, then this is also your first introduction to [The Matrix of Pain][matrix-of-pain].

 To enumerate your matrix of pain, find the Cartesian product of every set of all